V VisaSponsor

 Why it matters less than it used to

 In the pre-2020 Tier 2 system, shortage listing often made a large difference because of the Resident Labour Market Test.
-That test no longer exists, so the list’s remaining effect is narrower: a discount on the salary floor.
+That test no longer exists, so the list’s remaining effect is narrower: a discount on the general threshold, not on the going rate.

 Where to look next